-Symptoms of IBS can vary between individuals.
-Some patients might be more sensitive to fiber, while others may have a stronger reaction to high-fat foods.
-Common IBS symptoms include:
+The symptoms of IBS can be different for everyone.
+Some people might be more sensitive to fiber, while others may have a stronger reaction to high-fat foods.

 - frequent diarrhea